-e.
+III.B.5.
 Limitation of Class Size

-i.
+III.B.5.a.
 Principles

-- i.
+III.B.5.a.i.
 The standard enrollment limit is 24 students.
 This size is not intended to achieve ideal enrollments, but rather to prevent enrollments that are unacceptably large.
-Departments may establish a higher limit, but must petition the CAPP if a lower limit is desired. - ii.
+Departments may establish a higher limit, but must petition the CAPP if a lower limit is desired.

+III.B.5.a.ii.
 Any proposal for limiting enrollment to fewer than 24 will require an extraordinary justification.
-Among the considerations that may be adduced in justifying the limitation of enrollment in a particular course are these: the assignment of a significant amount of writing or limitations of facilities. - iii.
-Because of the need to provide appropriate courses for first year students and transfers, the CAPP will be very reluctant to approve a cap below 24 on courses that are the beginning of approved major sequences. - iv.
-No student who has met the prerequisites and who needs to take a particular course in a particular semester in order to meet a college, division, or department requirement will be denied admission to that course. - v.
-No student will be capped out of a class once the semester begins. - vi.
+Among the considerations that may be adduced in justifying the limitation of enrollment in a particular course are these: the assignment of a significant amount of writing or limitations of facilities.

+III.B.5.a.iii.
+Because of the need to provide appropriate courses for first year students and transfers, the CAPP will be very reluctant to approve a cap below 24 on courses that are the beginning of approved major sequences.

+III.B.5.a.iv.
+No student who has met the prerequisites and who needs to take a particular course in a particular semester in order to meet a college, division, or department requirement will be denied admission to that course.

+III.B.5.a.v.
+No student will be capped out of a class once the semester begins.
+III.B.5.a.vi.
 Students beyond the proposed maximum may be permitted into a capped course at the discretion of faculty member.
-Special consideration should be given to students who have been excluded from more than one course, or who have been excluded from the course in question in previous years, or for whom the course in question will clearly contribute to the coherence of an academic program. - vii.
+Special consideration should be given to students who have been excluded from more than one course, or who have been excluded from the course in question in previous years, or for whom the course in question will clearly contribute to the coherence of an academic program.

+III.B.5.a.vii.
 Faculty may continue to replicate courses, but are not required to do so.

-ii.
+III.B.5.b.
 Process

+III.B.5.b.i.
 In submitting its schedule, each department may propose a maximum class size for particular courses.
 Departments need not do this for all classes, or indeed for any.
-Any request for an enrollment limit lower
+Any request for an enrollment limit lower than 24 should be submitted with the schedule request.
+Departments may reserve seats for new students with CAPP approval.